imarc/handbook/frontend.markdown

         width: 100%;
         z-index: 1;
     }

     .hero::before {
-        content: "";
+        content: '';
         display: block;
-        padding-top: 33.333%;
+        padding-top: calc(3 / 9 * 100%);
     }

 ### Image Compression

-Whenever you cut up a website, you should use image compression software on assets.
-Regular compression can greatly reduce the weight of the site.
-[ImageOptim](https://imageoptim.com/) is recommended among the Imarc team.
+Whenever you save imagery for a web page, use image compression software on assets.
+Compression can reduce the weight of the site.
+[ImageOptim](https://imageoptim.com/) is recommended by the Imarc team.

 ### SVG